19 october 2017

 - The Whitley Fund for Nature (WFN) is a UK registered charity that champions outstanding grassroots leaders in nature conservation across the developing world.
-It provides Whitley Awards, so-called “Green Oscars”, prestigious international prizes presented to individuals in recognition of their achievements in nature conservation.
+It provides Whitley Awards, often dubbed “Green Oscars”, prestigious international prizes presented to individuals in recognition of their achievements in nature conservation.
 Each Award Winner receives £35,000 in project funding over one year.
 Since 2001, the charity’s patron, HRH The Princess Royal, has presented the Awards at a special ceremony in London.

 - The Whitley Gold Award recognises an outstanding past recipient of a Whitley Award who has gone on to make a significant contribution to conservation.